Morning, Thursday, 6th February 2020

 Engagement with policy officials at this conference

 This Westminster Energy, Environment & Transport Forum conference has attracted strong interest from policymakers.
-It will be an opportunity for stakeholders to engage with officials who have reserved places representing: BEIS; Civil Service Fast Stream; Defra; Department of Agriculture, Environment and Rural Affairs NI; Department for Infrastructure NI; Department for the Economy NI; DfT; HMRC; HM Treasury; MHCLG; Ofwat; The Scottish Government and the Welsh Government.
+It will be an opportunity for stakeholders to engage with officials who have reserved places representing: BEIS; Civil Service Fast Stream; Committee on Climate Change; Defra; Department for Infrastructure NI; Department for the Economy NI; Department of Agriculture, Environment and Rural Affairs NI; DfT; DIT; Food Standards Agency; HM Treasury; HMRC; MHCLG; Ofwat; The Scottish Government and the Welsh Government.